MDBillingSpecialist/CompanyWiki/DEPLOYMENT.md

 4. Once the image is pushed to GitLab Registry, the CI/CD pipeline will automatically deploy to AWS when code changes are pushed to the repository.

-## AWS ECS Deployment
+## AWS Deployment Options

-The project includes a CI/CD pipeline for deploying to AWS ECS:
+The project can be deployed to AWS using either AWS App Runner or ECS.

+### AWS App Runner Deployment (Recommended)

+AWS App Runner provides a simplified deployment experience with automatic scaling and health checks:

 1. Ensure the following environment variables are set in GitLab CI/CD:
    - `AWS_ACCESS_KEY_ID`